runekaagaard/php-chano/docs/inheritance.rst

 * If you find yourself duplicating content in a number of templates, it probably means you should move that content to a ``<?Chano::block()`` in a parent template.

-* If you need to get the content of the block from the parent template, the ``<?Chano::super?>`` variable will do the trick.
-This is useful if you want to add to the contents of a parent block instead of completely overriding it.
-Data inserted using ``<?Chano::super?>`` will not be automatically escaped, since it was already escaped, if necessary, in the parent template.

 * For extra readability, you can optionally give a *name* to your ``<?Chano::endblock()?>`` method.
 For example::